-Basically, the theory of constraints says that a small number of constraints prevents any management system from achieving more of its goals.
-There is always at least one constraint or limiting factor that creates a bottleneck, and the theory of constraints uses what is called a focusing process to identify that constraint and then improve it so that it isn’t a bottleneck anymore.
+Basically, the theory of constraints says that a number of constraints prevents any management or manufacturing system from achieving more of its goals.
+There is always at least one constraint or limiting factor that creates a bottleneck, and the theory of constraints uses five focusing steps to identify that constraint and then improve it so that it isn’t a bottleneck anymore.

 The theory of constraints’ key assumption is that an organization can be managed by measuring these three things: